Lay Leadership

 Allan Sloan

-Allan Sloan lives in New Jersey and is the grandfather of Cora Kessler, who is a rising 1st grader.
+Allan Sloan lives in New Jersey and is the grandfather of Gesher students Cora and Noah.
 Allan, a native of Brooklyn, N.Y., is a graduate of Jewish elementary school and high school.
 He attended the Seminary College of the Jewish Theological Seminary part-time during his first two years at Brooklyn College, which is part of the City University of New York.
 After graduating from BC, he got a master’s degree from the Columbia University Graduate School of Journalism.
 (He has no degree from JTS.)

 Allan was a business writer for numerous publications for almost 50 years and has won many business writing and lifetime achievement awards.
 Since retiring from Fortune magazine in 2014, he has been a business columnist for The Washington Post.
 He and his wife, Nancy, are members of Congregation B’nai Israel of Millburn, N.J.